New York DMV (NY DMV) Refusal Hearings

 Contact us today for a free consultation: (646) 742-9800

 DMV refusal hearings can involve live witness testimony.
 The Rosario rule is applicable at a refusal hearing.
 Thus, items such as the police officer’s memorandum book (memo book) must be made available to opposing counsel.
 On the other hand, DMV refusal hearings allow testimony of hearsay evidence, which is generally inadmissible at the criminal court trial.
 Refusal hearings are considered a civil action, not a criminal action.
 Therefore, there are less Constitutional protections when it comes to the DMV.
 This is why it’s imperative that why you should be represented by a lawyer who is knowledgeable with the DMV refusal hearing process.
-Perlmutter & McGuinness, P.C. will request to review any and all non-confidential information in the hearing file prior to the date of the hearing.
+Law Offices of Daniel A. McGuinness, PC will request to review any and all non-confidential information in the hearing file prior to the date of the hearing.
 This will insure that your case has been completely dissected and analyzed prior to the hearing.

 The license suspensions imposed by the DMV if the driver doesn’t win at the hearing can be severe – for a first offense, the license is suspended for one year, with no opportunity to get a restricted license.